TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 You may file a complaint concerning Tealium’s processing of Personal Data by email at privacy@tealium.com.
 If a failure to comply with the Privacy Shield Principles is found, we will take steps to remedy the issue.

-If a complaint regarding Personal Data cannot be resolved through our internal processes, we will cooperate with the panel of EU Data Protection Authorities established pursuant to the Privacy Shield to address a complaint and provide appropriate recourse free of charge.
+If a complaint regarding Personal Data cannot be resolved through our internal processes, we will cooperate with the Swiss Federal Data Protection and Information Commissioner (FDPIC) or a panel of EU Data Protection Authorities established pursuant to the Privacy Shield to address a complaint and provide appropriate recourse free of charge.
 We are also subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.

 **2.12** **Data Breach**